bfreuden/ansible-cheat-sheet/README.md

 ansible-playbook <playbook>
 ```

-Playbooks are human and machine readable.
+Playbooks are human and machine-readable.

 **Playbooks** contains **plays**